 Speak up Dads!

-Olivia and her dad try using the bridge of the nose as…well, a bridge.
+Dad and daughter trying to use the bridge of the nose as…well, a bridge.

-Yolanda employs every facial muscle to full effect.
-Ashlee faces the obstacle of cracker dust in her eye.
+Employing every facial muscle to full effect but facing the obstacle of cracker dust in your eye.

 Great chopstick skills, terrible meal